Cervical Spondylosis Exercises: Relief and Strengthening Tips

 • Reading time:8 mins read

 Cervical spondylosis, generally referred to as neck arthritis, is a prevalent condition that includes wear and tear of the cervical spine due to ageing.
-As the discs in the neck start deteriorating, they can cause stiffness, pain, and limited mobility.
-Fortunately, cervical spondylosis exercises can help relieve symptoms, increase flexibility, and strengthen the muscles around the area.
+As the discs in the neck begin to deteriorate, they can lead to stiffness, pain, and limited mobility.
+However, incorporating cervical spondylosis exercises into your routine can help relieve symptoms, while also increasing flexibility and strengthening the surrounding muscles.

 In this blog, we will look at some effective exercises, their benefits, and some useful tips to keep in mind while managing cervical spondylosis.